-Our hopes and dreams: 1) To play at island events 2) To play a prelude or postlude (beginning or ending) at the island churches and eventually … 3) travel to places that need cheering up like nearby senior residences.
-Our Bell Choir Director is Mrs. CC Wisniewski who many of our kids know through the swim and sail program.
-This program is being offered by St. Paul’s for all youth in 5th – 12th grades.
-For questions call St. Paul’s 419-285-5981.
+Our hopes and dreams: 1) To play at island events, 2) To play a prelude or postlude (beginning or ending) at the island churches, and eventually … 3) To travel to places that need cheering up, like nearby senior residences.
+Our Bell Choir Director is Mrs. CC Wisniewski, who many of our kids know through the swim and sail program.
+St. Paul’s is offering this program for all youth in 5th – 12th grades.
+For questions, call St. Paul’s at 419-285-5981.
 Adults, if there is interest, we will look at forming an adult bell choir.

 St. Paul’s met the challenge to do things to honor the 200th by collecting and distributing 200 pairs of socks to a homeless shelter, gathering 200 cups of pull tabs for Ronald McDonald House in Cleveland, preparing and distributing 200 welcome bags for island employees, planting 200 flower bulbs in the front lawn of the church, collecting 200 pill bottles for the Diocesan Mission in Belize which grew 10 fold (we sent over 2000 pill bottles!).
-The parish distributed 200 bottles of water at the Put-in-Bay graduation and the youth who attend Diner Days at the church gave 200 bees to Bellwether Farm in Wakeman.
+The parish distributed 200 bottles of water at the Put-in-Bay graduation, and the youth attending Diner Days gave 200 bees to Bellwether Farm in Wakeman.

 The delegates elected church officers and approved two pieces of convention business.
 One is an important resolution on our Diocesan Commitment Racial Reconciliation which outlines the expectation for our leader’s anti-racism training and encourages all Episcopalians to attend as well.
 Rev. Staley was one of several people who drafted this resolution.

 The second resolution is the annual clergy compensation resolution which recommends maintaining current compensation in 2018 (no COLA increases).
 Several of our delegates will also be part of the convention